Theocracy (band): History

 Theocracy started as a one-man project with all the instruments and vocals on the debut album Theocracy performed by Smith.
 The group performed at the ProgPower USA VII festival Pre-Party in Atlanta, Georgia.
 Live performances from the show of the songs "The Serpent's Kiss" and "Mountain" were included on the ProgPower VII DVD.

-The band's self-titled album was released on January 1, 2003, by MetalAges Records.
+The band's self-titled album was released in late 2003, by MetalAges Records.
 All instruments were played by Matt Smith.
 The album had been out of print for several years, and fans have asked for a re-issue.
 In order to improve upon the drum machine and amateur production of the original release without losing the charm of the recordings, Theocracy drummer Shawn Benson recorded drums on all tracks, while nothing else was re-recorded.
 Smith completely re-mixed the album, with the mastering handled by Mika Jussila, and on November 19, 2013, Ulterium Records re-released it.